kalpandemanjushri12/RNA-Seq-Analysis-Pipeline-and-FastQC-Report/README.md

 # NGS_WORK
-Here are my few sample files of my work
+I have posted few sample files of my work which I have worked during RNA-sequencing processing.